The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Calculating the angular power spectra for sirens and galaxies

-To address this potential issue, we allow the redshift distribution for sirens to differ compared to the entire galaxy population in 2MPZ and to vary depending on the selection functions used.
-To be specific, we repeat the analysis given in \cite{2018MNRAS.476.1050B} for siren hosts obtained in different runs of the selection function, that is, different values of $M_\mathcal{K}$, $\delta_l$ and $\delta_h$.
+To address this potential issue, we allow the redshift distribution for sirens to differ compared to the entire galaxy population in 2MPZ and to vary depending on the host-galaxy probabilities used.
+To be specific, we repeat the analysis given in \cite{2018MNRAS.476.1050B} for siren hosts obtained in different runs of the host-galaxy probability, that is, different values of $M_\mathcal{K}$, $\delta_l$ and $\delta_h$.
 We fit Gaussians with two free parameters, the scatter $\sigma(z)$ and an offset parameter $z_{\textrm{shift}}\equiv z_\mathrm{photo}-\overline{z_\mathrm{spec}}$, in narrow photometric redshift bins of width 0.02.
 In other words, we allow the centre of the photometric redshift distribution to deviate from the mean spectroscopic redshift within each narrow bin by $z_{\textrm{shift}}$.
 Within each bin in photometric redshift, indexed with $i$, we fit the function,

 We find that there is significant deviation from a zero value of $z_{\textrm{shift}}$ for different values of $M_\mathcal{K}$, $\delta_l$ and $\delta_h$.
 For example, Figure \ref{fig:2mpz-offset} illustrates how $z_{\textrm{shift}}$ changes with respect to $M_\mathcal{K}$ at $\delta_l=4$ and $\delta_h=0.5$, where the dashed lines represent the actual data.
 Note that after $z \simeq 0.11$, there are relatively few hosts in the siren catalog and therefore the errors on $z_{\textrm{shift}}$ are large.
 We tested a few methods to determine $z_{\textrm{shift}}$ in this region: (I) a constant or (II) a linear extrapolation.
 The difference between the two has a minor impact on the final bias calculation.
 For fiducial values of $\delta_l$, and $\delta_h$, we found the constant $z_{\textrm{shift}}$ generally matches the data better so we applied that extrapolation.
 The red dashed line in Figure \ref{fig:2mpz-offset} shows $z_\mathrm{shift}$ for the entire 2MPZ catalog.
 It follows zero closely, which matches the previous assumption for the entire catalog and the findings of \cite{2018MNRAS.476.1050B}.
 We can see that, as $M_\mathcal{K}$ decreases, the offset becomes larger, indicating that the photometric redshift measurement is worse for lower mass galaxies.
 While constant extrapolation works well for fiducial values of $\delta_l$, and $\delta_h$, for other configurations the fit may or may not remain valid.
 In principle, it is possible to determine the optimal fit for each individual case, but the sparse number of galaxies at $z > 0.11$ led us to simplify this by directly using the actual data with an upper limit imposed on $z_{\textrm{shift}}$.
 That is, we generate the corresponding dashed lines of Figure \ref{fig:2mpz-offset} for other configurations of $\delta_l$ or $\delta_h$, but to avoid producing spurious data, we impose the condition of $|z_\mathrm{shift}|<0.03$.